ActuallyAdequate/Chimaera/core/rules/combat.md

 Depending on the outcomes of each Action, the opposition may be granted a React.
 Only one React is granted per Turn even if both Actions result in granting a React.
 It is possible for the same opposing creature to have multiple Reacts granted by different players’ Turns.

 Some Abilities rather than being activated as an Action are activated when some Trigger occurs.
-These can occur at any time, whether in between Turns, during an Action or before a React.
+These can occur at any time, whether inbetween Turns, during an Action or before a React.
 When the Trigger occurs the ability is immediately resolved and then the Action or React is carried out from the point it was interrupted.

 ## Dealing Damage